shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 </div>

 During registration, we asked every hacker to pick a faction—<span style="color:#ff585d;font-weight:bold">red</span> or <span style="color:#74d1ea;font-weight:bold">blue</span>.
-Over the weekend, hackers earned points for their respective factions by attending workshops, talks, and fun mini-events.
+Over the weekend, hackers scored points for their factions by attending workshops, tech talks, fireside chats, and mini red-blue battles (including a lightsaber fight!)
 A live leaderboard in the hacking arena kept track of the current faction scores.

-At the end of the hackathon, all members of the winning faction received a mystery prize, which we revealed as *Hack to the Future* magnets.
+At the end of the hackathon, all members of the winning faction took home a special prize: *Hack to the Future* magnets.

 <div class="image-set image-set-two" markdown="1">